irs1318dev/Fauxbot/ForkliftExercise.md

 # Forklift Exercise

 ## Introduction
-The goal of the Forklift exercise is to show possible things that could be required of a mechanism.
+The goal of the Forklift exercise is to introduce students to writing code for a mechanism using inputs from the driver to control motors and pneumatics.

 ## Implementing ForkliftMechanism
 We'll now cover the basics that will need to be understood for implementing the ForkliftMechanism.
 More specific instructions exist in the [Robot Programming Guide](#/Robot%20Programming%20Guide.md)